Neural Networks

 1997: LSTM solves vanishing gradient problem

-However, training these recurrent networks required a new approach to backpropagation.
-This led to the development of Backpropagation Through Time (BPTT) by Ronald Williams and David Zipser in 1989.
+Training recurrent networks required a new approach to backpropagation.
+This led to Backpropagation Through Time (BPTT), developed by Ronald Williams and David Zipser in 1989.
 BPTT worked by 'unrolling' the network across time steps to compute gradients over long sequences.
+Clever.
+Powerful.
+But it revealed a major challenge.

-Despite its power, this method uncovered a major challenge known as the vanishing gradient problem.
-Researchers like Sepp Hochreiter in 1991 and Yoshua Bengio and colleagues in 1994 analyzed how error signals tend to diminish as they propagate backward through lengthy sequences, making learning increasingly difficult.
+The vanishing gradient problem.
+Researchers like Sepp Hochreiter in 1991 and Yoshua Bengio and colleagues in 1994 analyzed how error signals diminish as they propagate backward through lengthy sequences.
+The signals fade.
+Learning becomes increasingly difficult.
+The problem demanded a solution.

 2.4 The Gated Revolution: LSTM and Beyond (1997-Present)

-The challenge of vanishing gradients was directly addressed in 1997 with the invention of Long Short-Term Memory (LSTM) networks by Sepp Hochreiter and JĂĽrgen Schmidhuber.
-LSTMs introduced a special memory component and gates that help control information flow, designed specifically to maintain signals over long sequences.
-Later, in 1999, Felix Gers and his colleagues added the "forget gate" to make these models even better.
+In 1997, Sepp Hochreiter and JĂĽrgen Schmidhuber directly confronted the vanishing gradient challenge.
+They invented Long Short-Term Memory (LSTM) networks.
+LSTMs introduced special memory components and gates controlling information flow, designed specifically to maintain signals over long sequences.
+In 1999, Felix Gers and colleagues added the "forget gate," making these models even more powerful.

-The story continues into the late 1990s with the development of Bidirectional RNNs by Mike Schuster and Kuldip Paliwal, which process data both forwards and backwards, allowing the system to understand context from past and future simultaneously.
-Moving to more recent innovations, in 2014, Kyunghyun Cho and his team introduced the Gated Recurrent Unit (GRU), a simplified version of the LSTM that often matches its performance but is more efficient to compute.
+The late 1990s brought another innovation: Bidirectional RNNs by Mike Schuster and Kuldip Paliwal.
+These networks process data both forwards and backwards, understanding context from past and future simultaneously.
+Then, in 2014, Kyunghyun Cho and his team introduced the Gated Recurrent Unit (GRU)—a simplified LSTM variant that matches its performance but runs more efficiently.

 Key Milestones in RNN History